 The sauce can be thick or thin, depending on how you prefer it and you can also opt to pan-sear the salmon as well.
-And for those that want to stay healthy with the baked option, you can leave out the butter and substitute the sour cream in the sauce with some greek yogurt.
-There’s plenty of options to enjoy this fresh take on salmon.
+And for those that want to stay healthy with the baked option, you can leave out the butter and substitute the sour cream in the sauce with some Greek yogurt.
+There are plenty of options to enjoy this fresh take on salmon.